Almond Sugar Cookies

 Ingredients for royal icing

-• Meringue powder – This helps bring stability to the icing and will help it set up so you can stack cookies without fear of the icing smearing.
-You can typcially find meringue powder at craft stores in the baking aisle, online, or in specialty baking shops.
+• Meringue powder – This helps stabilize the icing and will help it set up so you can stack cookies without fear of the icing smearing.
+You can typically find meringue powder at craft stores in the baking aisle, online, or in specialty baking shops.

 • Water – Water helps thin the icing to your desired consistency.
-More water makes a running “flooding” icing and less water gives you a better icing for borders and lines.
+More water makes a running “flooding” icing; less water gives you better icing for borders and lines.

 Where do I find meringue powder?